Meet Our Faculty

 Miss Katie McSwain

 Miss Katie McSwain (Studio Director) is co-owner, Instructor and Studio Director for The Conservatory Dance Studio (Greeley) and Loveland Dance Academy (Loveland).
-In 1998 she created an elite youth competitive group called the Performance Company for the Greeley studio, which received superior recognition for awards in both technique and choreography.
-At the beginning of the 2011-12 dance season Miss Katie merged her Greeley dance company with the Loveland dance team to create a strong collaboration between the two studios.
+In 1998 she created an elite youth competitive group which has received superior recognition for awards in both technique and choreography.

 Miss Katie began dancing at age 3, and her chief dance training includes Shelly True Dance Academy (Greeley/Denver), The Conservatory Dance Studio (Greeley), Starstruck Academy of Dance (Denver), and the EDGE Performing Arts Center (Los Angeles).
 After returning to Colorado from Los Angeles in 2002, Miss Katie became a dance studio owner and full time Instructor.
 Her students have been accepted into the prestigious scholarship program at The EDGE Performing Arts Center in Hollywood, CA, while other students have gone on to dance for Disney, Nike, iPod, cruise lines, Las Vegas shows, college dance programs and professional dance companies.
 In 2006, she founded the professional dance company, 8th Street Contemporary, which performed for four seasons throughout Northern Colorado.
-In 2007, she began choreographing for UNC’s dance production of “Miranda’s Nightmare”.
-In addition to teaching at her two studios, Miss Katie teaches Dance for Greeley Central High School’s Arts Magnet Program and is often an guest teacher for UNC.
+In 2007, she began guest choreographing for the University of Northern Colorado (UNC) with the concert series “Miranda’s Nightmare” as well as their Spring Showcase and later working as an adjunct professor within the Dance department.
+Additionally, Miss Katie worked with Greeley Central High School’s Arts Magnet Program teaching dance from 2009-2017.

 Miss Linda McSwain